Inbound Marketing Blogfor Manufacturers and Healthcare Companies

-By answering these questions and taking a closer look at what makes the content successful, you can create new spins on previously existing content.
+You can create new spins on previously existing content by answering these questions and taking a closer look at what makes the content successful.

 3. Variety (or, ‘How Can We Do This Again?’)

-While you’re trying to figure out how to create content, think about topics that provide opportunities for infographics, videos, and other visually appealing elements.
-Providing the same style of how-to article 23 weeks in a row may wear on your readers and social followers.
+While trying to figure out how to create content, think about topics that provide opportunities for infographics, videos, and other visually appealing elements.
+Publishing the same style of how-to article 23 weeks in a row may wear on your readers and social followers.

 Don’t have an idea for an infographic or video?
 What about taking one of your blog posts and repurposing it?
 Or, if you have plenty of graphic assets but not enough blog ideas, why not spin pre-existing videos and pamphlets into blog posts?

 In marketing, sometimes it’s OK to work smart, not hard.